Wide-field Infrared Survey Explorer: Mission

-The primary mission lasted 10 months: one month for checkout, six months for a full-sky survey, then an additional three months of survey until cryogenic coolant (which kept the instruments at 17 K) ran out.
+The primary mission lasted 10 months: one month for checkout, six months for a full-sky survey, then an additional three months of survey until the cryogenic coolant (which kept the instruments at 17 K) ran out.
 The partial second survey pass facilitated the study of changes (e.g. orbital movement) in observed objects.

 Congressional hearing - November 2007

 On 8 November 2007, the House Committee on Science and Technology's Subcommittee on Space and Aeronautics held a hearing to examine the status of NASA's Near-Earth Object (NEO) survey program.
 The prospect of using WISE was proposed by NASA officials.

-NASA officials told Committee staff that NASA plans to use WISE to detect [near-Earth objects in addition to performing its science goals.
+NASA officials told Committee staff that NASA planned to use WISE to detect near-Earth objects in addition to performing its science goals.
 It was projected that WISE could detect 400 NEOs (or roughly 2% of the estimated NEO population of interest) within its one-year mission.

 Results

 By October 2010, over 33,500 new asteroids and comets were discovered, and nearly 154,000 Solar System objects had been observed by WISE.